ilblackdragon/contracts/sputnikdao/README.md

  - People can indicate that they are working on it
  - When someone completed bounty - they ping the bounty for "review" and council votes if the bounty is solved.
  - When council voted -> bounty gets paid out

+## Canceling / redirecting proposals

+If proposal is made to a wrong DAO, it's not great to take the bond away from proposer.
+It's possible to add an option to transfer proposals from one DAO to another DAO.
+Also people can vote to dismiss instead of rejecting it, which will return bond.